Cais/bns-corner-logo/readme.txt

 = 1.7 =
 * Release - November 2012
 * Added `bns-corner-logo-scripts.js`
+* Added 'no-grav' class to HTML img tag if Gravatar is used to stop Hovercard effect
 * Enqueued JavaScript 'bns-corner-logo-scripts.js'
 * Enqueued JavaScript 'bns-corner-logo-custom-scripts.css' if it exists